Ariseaz/HA-WebApp-Dev-Cloudformation/README.md

 # HA-WebApp-Dev-Cloudformation
 Cloud Formation Scripts to deploy HA WebApp

-Installation Procedure
+# Installation

 The first step is to layout the network; network diagram is provided in the infra-diagram folder for reference

-# Infrastructure / Network Deployment Script; should be deployed first
+# Network Infrastructure Deployment Script; should be deployed first infra.yml
-infra.yml

 # Infrastructure parameters for infra.yml
 infra-params.json